paranerd/node-chat/README.md

 });
 ```

 What are we doing here?
 We're telling express to listen for POST-requests to localhost:8080/login.
-From the body of those requests we're extracting 'username' and 'password' (since that's what we named our <input>-Elements in `login.html`).
+From the body of those requests we're extracting 'username' and 'password' (since that's what we named our &lt;input&gt;-Elements in `login.html`).
 Check out your console to see both of them displayed there.
 Then we're redirecting the user to our landing page.
 We can now process this information however we like.
 Proper authentication would be nice, right?
 Don't worry, we'll get to that in a little bit!

 ## Advanced Routing
 As we've already learnt, the basic approach to routing can make our `server.js` unreadable in bigger projects.
-In this chapter we'll get to know a slightly better way to do it.
+In this chapter we'll get to know a slightly better way to do it (spoiler alert: there's an EVEN better version, but we'll get to that later).

 To keep our `server.js` nice and clean, it's usually better to handle routing in a dedicated place

 For that we create a `routes.js` in our project-root with the following content: